novcmbro/decoder/README.md

 <p align="right"><a href="#top">🡩 back to top</a></p>

 ## License
 Distributed under the MIT License.
-See [**LICENSE**](https://github.com/novcmbro/project-name/blob/main/LICENSE) for more information.
+See [**LICENSE**](https://github.com/novcmbro/decoder/blob/main/LICENSE) for more information.
 <p align="right"><a href="#top">🡩 back to top</a></p>

-> ©2024 Project name — Made with 💜 by Novembro
+> ©2024 Decoder — Made with 💜 by Novembro